InMyArea.com earns commissions from some of the providers we list on our site. Learn more

 The letters at the beginning of the web address are called a protocol.
 Protocols communicate between your web browser and the back end of the internet.
 When you type in the website you want to visit, the protocol tells the web where you want to go and asks the web to send you there.

-When browsing the internet, stay alert for any websites using HTTP and be wary of the information you provide to those sites.
+When browsing the internet, stay alert for any websites using HTTP, and be wary of the information you provide those sites.

 Watch Out for Warning Signs Across the Web